 The Industry-DFO Collaborative Post-season Trap Survey for Snow Crab was described in § 4.3.8 of the EA (LGL 2014a).
-The total number of sample stations remained consistent from year to year up to and including the 2016 survey year; in 2017, the total number of stations increased from 1,257 to 1,316.
+The total number of sample stations remained consistent from year to year up to and including the 2016 survey year; in 2017, the total number of stations increased from 1,257-1,316.
 As indicated in Figure 4.15, 69 and 54 survey stations are located in the northwest and north-central portions of the Study and Project Areas, respectively, in Div.
 3LNOPs.
-Five stations occur in the northern portion of the 2017 3D AOI, while 16 and six stations occur in the northern portions of the western and eastern 2017 2D AOIs, respectively.
+Five stations occur in the northern portion of the 2017 3D AOI, while ~40 and six stations occur in the northern portions of the western and eastern 2017 2D AOIs, respectively.
+The collection of post-season snow crab survey data will be altered through randomization of survey station to be sampled in 2017.
+All of the stations will not necessarily be sampled during 2017; rather, the new plan by DFO is to randomize the survey locations with each NAFO Division (N. Paddy, PGS, Contract Manager, pers. comm., 11 February 2017).
 Sampling at these stations is anticipated to occur annually during the September-November period.
 The 2017 TAC for the Trap Survey is 470 mt (DFO 2017a).